magic-wormhole/magic-wormhole/docs/api.md

 doesn't return anything) and waiting for the delegate's `wormhole_closed()` method to be called.

+`w.close()` will errback (with some form of `WormholeError`) if anything went wrong with the process, such as:

+* `WelcomeError`: the server told us to signal an error, probably because the client is too old understand some new protocol feature
+* `ServerError`: the server rejected something we did
+* `LonelyError`: we didn't hear from the other side, so no key was established
+* `WrongPasswordError`: we received at least one incorrectly-encrypted message.
+This probably indicates that the other side used a different wormhole code than we did, perhaps because of a typo, or maybe an attacker tried to guess your code and failed.

+If the wormhole was happy at the time it was closed, the `w.close()` Deferred will callback (probably with the string "happy", but this may change in the future).

 ## Serialization

 (NOTE: this section is speculative: this code has not yet been written)